 Price includes additional packaging to ensure products stay cold and fresh during transit

-Wild Shrimp & Cognac with Creole Cream Cheese Grits: shellfish, seafood, dairy, Soybean oil, alcohol, veal stock
+Wild Shrimp & Cognac with Creole Cream Cheese Grits: shellfish, seafood, dairy, Soybean oil, alcohol, veal stock, mushrooms

 Instructions / Storage

 - Shrimp & Grits ship frozen with ice packs. may thaw in transit

 - Upon arrival remove packaging and place in the fridge or freezer

 - May be kept refrigerated for up to 2 days or frozen for up to 3 months

 If you plan on eating within 1-2 days, store shrimp and grits in the refrigerator upon